wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 {% include l18n.html %}
 {% include _toc.html %}

+The world is rushing to HashiCorp's Boundary due to the need to install <strong>Zero-Trust Networking</strong>, especially within the US federal government in repsonse to the White House Executive Order in 2020.

 Zero-Trust is about shifting from obsolete assumptions, processes, and tools.
+For example:

-Do not leave <strong>long-term SSH keys</strong> around to be stolen?
+> "What were we thinking creating a system that leaves  <strong>long-term SSH keys</strong> around to be stolen?"

-HashiCorp's Boundary is revolutionizing how we connect remotely into servers.

-HashiCorp first announced Boundary October 2020.

-There is a rush to Boundary due to the need to install <strong>Zero-Trust Networking</strong>, especially within the US federal government in repsonse to the White House Executive Order.

-Want to connect to a server (such as PostgreSQL, MySQL, etc.) within AWS, Azure, or other cloud?
+Since its announcement on October 2020, HashiCorp's Boundary is revolutionizing how we connect remotely into servers (such as PostgreSQL, MySQL, etc.) within AWS, Azure, Google, IBM, and other clouds.

 {% include whatever.html %}
-WARNING: This page is under construction!

 <a name="Why"></a>